List of Toto band members

 Toto is an American rock band from Los Angeles, California.
 Formed in 1977, the group's original lineup included lead vocalist Bobby Kimball, guitarist and vocalist Steve Lukather, keyboardist and vocalist David Paich, bassist David Hungate, keyboardist Steve Porcaro, and drummer Jeff Porcaro.
 The current lineup features constant member Lukather, and lead vocalist Joseph Williams (who originally joined in 1986, and rejoined in 2010).
-The band also tours with several additional musicians, currently bassist John Pierce (since 2020), drummer Shannon Forrest (since 2024, originally from 2014 to 2019), keyboardists Greg Phillinganes (since 2024, originally from 2003 to 2008) and Dennis Atlas (since 2024), and multi-instrumentalist Warren Ham (since 2017, and originally from 1986 to 1988).
+The band also tours with several additional musicians, currently bassist John Pierce (since 2020), keyboardists Dennis Atlas (since 2024) and Rai Thistlethwayte (since 2026), drummer Keith Carlock (who originally joined in 2014, and rejoined in 2026), and multi-instrumentalist Warren Ham (since 2017, and originally from 1986 to 1988).
 Paich is still in the band as a music director, but medically unfit to tour.
 He still makes guest appearances at random select concert dates.